kyverno/kyverno/docs/user/cli/kyverno_oci_push.md

 ## kyverno oci push

-push policie(s) that are included in an OCI image to OCI registry
+Push policie(s) that are included in an OCI image to OCI registry.

 ### Synopsis

-This command is one of the supported experimental commands in Kyverno CLI, and its behaviour might be changed any time.
+Push policie(s) that are included in an OCI image to OCI registry.

+  NOTE: This is an experimental command, use `KYVERNO_EXPERIMENTAL=true` to enable it.

+  For more information visit https://kyverno.io/docs/kyverno-cli/#pushing

 ```
 kyverno oci push [flags]